Basement

 Continues below

-To try and cultivate a wider variety of bacteria, we used more and a wider set of samples, including Stu’s home grown liquid culture of lions main fungi, mould, swabs from food waste, skin and one that worked horrifyingly well; swabs from my phone.
+To try and cultivate a wider variety of bacteria, we used more and a wider set of samples, including Stu’s home grown liquid culture of lions mane fungi, mould, swabs from food waste, skin and one that worked horrifyingly well; swabs from my phone.

 Each grew into hugely differing worlds – some appeared like forests, some looked like flowers, some like scenes from a science fiction film.
 One bit looks a lot like a wonton.
 Arguably with more time / budget / skills / equipment we could have captured it better (David Attenborough and your production team, DM me for collab), but we’d gone far enough down the wormhole already.